quickapps/docs/en/developers/field-api.rst

 Creating an Edit Form
 ---------------------

 In previous example we had an User edit form.
-When rendering User's form-inputs usually you would do something like so:
+When rendering User’s form-inputs usually you would do something like so:

 .. code:: php